 Current Job Opportunities with Living Cully Partner Organizations:

-Habitat for Humanity Portland/Metro East is seeking a highly motivated individual to join their team of committed professionals.
-This position is responsible for supporting the organization’s goal of building 23 homes next year.
-The individual will lead families and volunteers in performing in-house construction activities, including site preparation, foundation systems, rough framing, window/door installation, weatherproofing, siding, painting, flooring installation, millwork installation, interior painting and landscaping.
+The Construction Supervisor leads Habitat for Humanity Portland/Metro East construction staff, future homebuyers, and individual/group/ regular volunteers in performing in-house construction activities, including site preparation, foundation systems, rough framing, window/door installation, weatherproofing, siding, interior and exterior painting, flooring installation, millwork installation, fence building and landscaping.
+This position directly supervises work teams on site.
 For more information, click here.

 NAYA is committed to bringing quality, culturally-specific services to our community members.